polderknowledge/php-peek-lock/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A PHP library which acts as a wrapper around flock()
+A PHP class which wraps flock()

-You can use this to run jobs in the background and peek from the webserver if they are still running.
+You can use this to run jobs in the background and peek from the webserver if they are running.

 ## Install